-Now let’s get into the details of this Dashlane review.
+Now, let’s dive into the details of this Dashlane review.

 Dashlane feature summary

-Here’s a quick summary of the full set of Dashlane features, some of which are only available on one or the other of the paid versions of the product:
+Here’s a quick summary of the full set of Dashlane features, some of which are only available with the paid versions of the product:

 - 2FA and TOTP Support

 - 30-day money-back guarantee (with personal plans only)

 - Built-in VPN protection with premium plans